PriyankaS21/ReadExcelUsingPython/README.md

-Read Excel File using Pandas
+**Read Excel File using Pandas:**

 In this repository.
-There are currently three way are mentioned to read excel file using Pandas:
+There are currently three ways are mentioned to read excel file using Pandas:

 1) Directly read the excel file using pd.read()
 2) Read the excel file with excel tab name